patrykwozinski/youtex/README.md

 ## Usage

-There are 2 main methods:
+There are 2 main functions:

 **Youtex.list_transcripts(video_id)**